Synchronized Aharonov-Bohm Motifs via Engineered Dissipation: End Matter

 \begin{appendix}

-\textit{Appendix A: Strong dynamical symmetries and synchronization of local observables.}---Quantum synchronization, as discussed in the main text, refers to the emergence of persistent, synchronized oscillations of local observables in the long-time limit.
+\textit{Appendix A: {Algebraic relations for} synchronization of local observables.}---Quantum synchronization, as discussed in the main text, refers to the emergence of persistent, synchronized oscillations of local observables in the long-time limit.
 Such oscillations are associated with purely imaginary eigenvalues of the Liouvillian $\mathcal L$.
-A robust route to guarantee the existence of these eigenmodes is through the presence of a strong dynamical symmetry~\cite{Buca19,Buca22,Tindall20}.
-Consider a generic Lindblad master equation
+A robust route to guarantee the existence of these eigenmodes is {given through specific algebraic relations}~\cite{Buca19,Buca22}: Consider a generic Lindblad master equation